 What is an internship?

 A work experience related to your field of study.
 You receive academic credit for the experience, and the positions are usually paid (some non-profit organizations may only be able to offer an unpaid experience).
 The internship positions can be one semester, more than one semester, summer only, and can overlap a semester (work schedules need to meet the employer's needs first).
 They can be full-time or part-time, and can take place anywhere in the world!
 An internship can usually be arranged to fit your individual course scheduling.
+Pre-planning far in advance of any internship is critical!
+Meet with the Internship Director at least one or two semesters before the time you hope to do your Internship.

 Why should you be planning an internship experience?